WinchellWang/winchellwang.github.io/_posts/2023-09-27-kinetic_of_polymer_synthesis.md

 KCL={R_{prop}\over R_{chain}}
 $$

-Since both of the chain transfer and termination would create the dead chain,
+Since both of the chain transfer and termination would create the dead polymer,

 $$
 R_{chain}=R_{term}+R_{tr}